xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

-Incompatible changes in ArangoDB 2.6
+Incompatible changes in AvocadoDB 2.6
 ====================================

-It is recommended to check the following list of incompatible changes **before** upgrading to ArangoDB 2.6, and adjust any client programs if necessary.
+It is recommended to check the following list of incompatible changes **before** upgrading to AvocadoDB 2.6, and adjust any client programs if necessary.

 Requirements
 ------------

-ArangoDB's built-in web interface now uses cookies for session management.
+AvocadoDB's built-in web interface now uses cookies for session management.
 Session information ids are stored in cookies, so clients using the web interface must accept cookies in order to log in and use it.